BlickLabs/DevOps/frontend/StaticWithJenkins.md

-## Frontend Projects
+## Static Deploy with Jenkins

-For this projects we use a [layout](https://github.com/BlickLabs/generator-frontend-dev) designed by [@AlanSanchezP](https://github.com/AlanSanchezP), all the information about the use of the layout is in the project Readme
+This job deploys static projects in the desired server, only works with static web pages.
+For further information reach @jresendiz27.

 ### Deploy